-5.3.1.
+- 5.3.1.
 Teams advancing from a head-to-head matchup will be seeded based on the seed into the previous head-to-head round of the highest seeded team in the matchup.
-(If 12 teams are advancing from the preliminary round, the top four teams will advance to the quarterfinals, leaving the 5th through the 12th seeded teams to play off for the remaining four spots, with the 5th seeded team playing the 12th seeded team, the 6th seeded team playing the 11th seeded team, the 7th seeded team playing the 10th seeded team and the 8th seeded team

-- playing the 9th seeded team.
-According to this rule, the winner of the 5th seeded team versus the 12th seeded team matchup gets the 5th seed, regardless of the margin of victory in the other playoff brackets.
+(If 12 teams are advancing from the preliminary round, the top four teams will advance to the quarterfinals, leaving the 5th through the 12th seeded teams to play off for the remaining four spots, with the 5th seeded team playing the 12th seeded team, the 6th seeded team playing the 11th seeded team and the 8th seeded team playing the 9th seeded team versus the 12th seeded team matchup gets the 5th seed, regardless of the margin of victory in the other playoff brackets.
 The top-seeded team in each matchup is 'defending' their seed from the lower-seeded team and if the lower-seeded team wins, they get that seed.
 The teams are NOT reseeded after the head-to-head matchups are played. - 5.3.2.
 Teams advancing from non-head-to-head brackets will be seeded based on performance compared to all other teams advancing from the same round. - 5.3.3.
 Teams that did not play the immediately preceding round will always be seeded higher than the teams that did play the immediately preceding round.
 (Teams with byes are seeded higher than the teams without byes.) - 5.3.4.
 If four teams advance from two brackets, the top seeded team from one bracket plays the second seeded team from the other bracket.